vektorprime/flyff_combat_bot/README.md

 Pick-up pets should be out BEFORE you start the bot.

+**EVERYTHING BELOW THIS LINE IS TECHNICAL DETAILS FOR ANYONE INTERESTED IN THE SOURCE CODE AND COMPILING**

 Technical overview of bot:
 The bot utilizes both image matching, text recognition (OCR), and memory reading to operate.